Core Working Groups

 Electronic Health Records

-Created the NIH Collaboratory Distributed Research Network to enable distributed remote analysis of research datasets across health systems and act as the key repository for the tools and infrastructure we create to leverage EHRs to support clinical research across multiple health systems.
+Created the NIH Collaboratory Distributed Research Network to enable distributed remote analysis of research datasets across health systems and currently acts as the key repository for the tools and infrastructure created to leverage electronic health records to support clinical research across multiple health systems.

 Ethics and Regulatory